Christopher A. Thom

 Thom, C.A., Brodsky, E.E., Carpick, R.W., Pharr, G.M., Oliver, W.C., and Goldsby, D.L., Nanoscale roughness of natural fault surfaces controlled by scale-dependent yield strength.
 Geophysical Research Letters, 44, (2017).
 DOI: 10.1002/2017GL074663

 Kumamoto, K. M., Thom, C.A., Wallis, D., Hansen, L.N., Armstrong, D.E.J., Warren, J.M., Goldsby, D.L., and Wilkinson, A.J., Size effects resolve discrepancies in 40 years of work on olivine plasticity.
 Science Advances, 3, e1701338 (2017).
 DOI: 10.1126/sciadv.1701338

-Thom, C.A., Carpick, R.W., and Goldsby, D.L., The physical mechanism of static aging revealed by nanoindentation of quartz. (in prep.).
+Thom, C.A., Carpick, R.W., and Goldsby, D.L., Constraints on the physical mechanism of frictional aging of rocks from nanoindentation. (submitted).